thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Fixed wrong initial AA Emplacement and Roablock icons
 - Fixed inability to recruit soldiers on emplacements, roadblocks and watchposts
 - Fixed panic fleeing vehicles
-- Fixed inability to get Destroy Radio Tower task with invaders radio tower
+- Fixed inability to get Destroy Radio Tower task with Invaders radio tower
 - Fixed possible out of map bounds helicrash position in Helicrash task
 - Fixed possible out of map bounds Arms Dealer position in Find the Arms Dealer task
 - Fixed inability to repair radio towers with Rebuild Assets commander action
 - Fixed Undefined Variable error when mortar support is called by enemy
+- Fixed Post Ambush Random Event close spawn
 - Fixed fast disappearance of some screen announces
+- Fixed inability to use most mines from arsenal and inability to create AT Minefield (Create Minefield action)
 - Artillery Response minor fixes
 - Unflip Vehicle various fixes
 - Rebel training minor fixes (45 level cap, price calculations have been adjusted to new skill cap to prevent excessive price snowballing with each training level past 20)